tock/tockloader/docs/nrfutil.md

-Open a link to the board by opening the flash file for reading and writing.
+Open a connection to the board.

 ### print\_known\_boards